HBPMedical/mip-deployment/Federation/doc/OperatingMIPFederation.md

 ```
 mip start
 ```
-Note that here, we don't necessarily need to use the *--node-type ui* parameter, as we already did the configuration, and this node type has been stored for this machine.
+Note that here, we don't necessarily need to use the *--node-type ui* parameter, as we already did the **ui** node configuration, and this node type has been stored for this machine.

 After launching, you should be able to browse the MIP on the URL which will be displayed.
 Note that once the command ends, it may still take up to one minute until the MIP's Web interface is really operational.